Frequently Asked Questions

 Each SPV is structured as a 3(c)(7) fund under the Investment Company Act of 1940.
 This structure is available only to Qualified Purchasers and is exempt from registration as an investment company.

-How does the SPV acquire the target company's equity?
+How does the SPV acquire equity?

 Who manages the SPV?